Headaches & Migraines

 Tension Headaches

-These are the most common type of headaches, and are likely caused by tight muscles in your shoulders, neck, scalp, and jaw.
+likely caused by tight muscles in your shoulders, neck, scalp, and jaw.
 They may be related to stress, injury, depression, anxiety, or holding your head and neck in an abnormal position.
 Your neck, shoulders, or jaw may feel sore or tight.
 Triggers of tension headaches include alcohol use, caffeine (too much or withdrawal), colds, the flu, or a sinus infection, dental problems, jaw clenching or teeth grinding, eye strain, fatigue or overexertion.

 Sinus Headaches